 Below is a list of the options for learning with us.
 Click on "more details" under each option to see more.
 For additional information about any of these options you can email AccessServices@rit.edu.
 Regarding Apprenticeship or Internships, please contact Kip Webster by phone at 585-475-2887.
 Regarding Student Interpreting, please contact Jean Rodman at firstname.lastname@example.org.

-Student Interpreting: We are no longer accepting applications for the 2019 / 2020 school year.
-If you wish to apply for the 2020/2021 school year, your application and materials are due by February 28, 2020.
+Student Interpreting: We are accepting applications for the 2021/2022 school year.
+If you wish to apply, your application materials are due by February 22, 2021.

 Study with Department of Access Services at RIT/NTID

 The Department of Access Services (DAS) has compiled a list of Frequently Asked Questions from students, faculty, staff, and prospective students about access services at RIT/NTID.

 All Frequently Asked Questions below are shown in both text and video format.
 Videos may also show steps on how to perform specific actions on the DAS portal, myaccess.rit.edu.
 The term “service provider” refers to someone who is providing sign language interpreting, real-time captioning, or notetaking services.

 All NTID-supported students are required to request interpreting, captioning, and notetaking services for classes if they need it.
 You do this by going to the myaccess.rit.edu web site.
 Type your user name and password and click Sign In.
 You may only select one real-time service, either interpreting or captioning, per course.
 To request services, click on the Click to Request button.